Pavel Otdelnov: Biography

-Pavel Otdelnov was born in the town of Dzerzhinsk Nizhny Novgorod Region, a major cluster of the Soviet chemical industry.
-In the 1930s, the artist's family was employed at local chemical enterprises.
+Pavel Otdelnov was born in Dzerzhinsk Nizhny Novgorod Region, a major cluster of the Soviet chemical industry.
+Since the 1930s, the artist's family was employed at local chemical enterprises.
 Given its industrial background, Dzerzhinsk faced an economic decline and neglect after the collapse of the Soviet Union, which has served as one of the sources of imagery and subject matter for Otdelnov.